California EEI: Landmark K-12 Curriculum Teaches Academic Standards and More...

 - Subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.

-Reducing Waste at Schools: Start here for assistance in starting or expanding a waste reduction program in your school district.
-Get all the information you need by visiting this webpage.
-CalRecycle Local Assistance staff are also available for all inquiries about waste reduction, including conducting a waste assessment, setting up recycling programs, identifying local resources, and more.
+CalRecycle local assistance staff are also available for your inquiries about waste reduction, including setting up recycling programs, identifying local resources, and more.